george-pov/YTSkedy/docs/development/naming-guidance.md

   label, type, and max length.
 - `event text value`: One submitted value for an event text field.
 - `event text snapshot`: The field definitions and values stored on a calendar event when it is created.
-Existing new-shape events keep this snapshot after later settings edits.
+Stored events keep this snapshot after settings edits.
 - `field key`: Backend-derived `textN` key for an event text field, such as `text1` or `text2`.
 Use `fieldKey` in HTTP and TypeScript shapes.
 - `publish status`: Platform-publication state such as `NotPublished`,